Oleksandra Kononova28 February 1991 Kiev, Ukraine

-- Sochi 2014 Paralympic Games - Gold: long distance biathlon; Silver: middle distance biathlon; Bronze: middle distance freestyle cross-country
+- Sochi 2014 Paralympic Games: Gold - long distance biathlon; Silver - middle distance biathlon; Bronze - middle distance freestyle cross-country

 Abandoned by her parents as a baby and raised by her grandmother, a bone infection in her right hand caused a reduction in growth that worsened as she grew older.

-In 2015 she followed that up with an incredible six world titles across cross-country and biathlon.
+In 2015, she followed that up with an incredible six world titles across cross-country and biathlon.
 In addition, Kononova won the overall biathlon World Cup and finished a strong third in the cross-country edition.